 Video

-Mom’s are emotional saps, we love handmade gifts from our preschoolers as much as from our teens as these are often from the heart and take much more thought and work than a gift bought with money.
+Mom’s are emotional saps, we love handmade gifts from our preschoolers as much as from our teens.
+Handmade gifts are from the heart and require more thought and work than a gift bought with money.
 I’m not knocking the gifts, trust me, I’m just saying the most memorable and beloved gift I’ve ever received was a video compilation of the year 2010.

 Grady slaved over this video, he put his heart and soul into it as he had to sort through an entire year of video clips!
 It’s the most amazing video I’ve ever seen, I cry every time I see it and it is ingrained in my heart forever.
-Those are my children, my memories, my trips … my heart.
+Those are my children, my memories, my trips, my life, my heart … my soul.

 It may seem daunting and close to impossible, but it’s not.
 It can actually be fun to edit and produce videos!
 In fact, most of the software on the market these days is crazy easy to learn and is totally user friendly.
-Check out Sony Vegas or iMovie and get cracking, you don’t have much time to create mom’s favorite gift of all time.
+Check out Sony Vegas or iMovie and get cracking.

 Scrapbook

-How about a scrapbook or photo album of the years past travels or main events?
+How about a scrapbook or photo album of the years past travels, main events or beautiful memories?
 A photo album or a scrapbook made from your heart will really move any mom.

 Music Playlist

 Does your mom love music?
-How about you gather all the songs that remind you of her and put them in a special playlist that she can listen to.
+How about you gather all the songs that remind you of her and put them in a special playlist on Spotify or Pandora that she can listen to whenever she likes?
+Bonus if the songs take her back to a great memory or fun time with you.

 Bottom Line

 Literally the options are endless.
 Bottom line, don’t be a schmuck and text your mom, Happy Mother’s Day and go on with your day.
-While every day is Mother’s Day, it’s nice to feel special.
-Mom’s spend their days and nights serving their children, it’s nice to feel like something was planned around you, or a little extra effort was made.
+While every day is Mother’s Day, it’s nice to feel extra special on a day dedicated to mothers.
+Mom’s spend their days and nights serving their children, it’s nice to feel like something was planned around you, or a little extra effort was made with you in mind.
+And, maybe, you could incorporate a few of these ideas into your daily lives together.